 If your IT company offers a product or service that’s relatively inexpensive, it’s possible that you don’t face much of a sales cycle.
-So the website visitors and leads that you generate today might very well materialize into revenue within hours or days after first learning about your firm.
+So the website visitors and leads you generate today might materialize into revenue within hours or days after first learning about your firm.

-However if you own or manage an IT solution provider business that targets SMB, mid-market, or enterprise clients, there’s a pretty good chance that your sales cycle length is somewhere between weeks and months.
+However, if you own or manage an IT solution provider business that targets SMB, mid-market, or enterprise clients, there’s a good chance that your sales cycle length is between weeks and months.
 In this post, we’ll look at how you can speed up the sales cycle and close sales faster.

 At the most basic level, there are two steps:

 - Segment your leads by both buyer persona and sales cycle stage